 Be certain the electronic version, in PDF format is exactly as was approved by the Supervisory Committee.
 ETDs are to be checked for formatting, pagination, spelling, grammar, and typos by the student and the student's Supervisory Committee.

-PLEASE NOTE: There is a fee to submit the dissertation through ProQuest.
+Note: There is a fee to submit the dissertation through ProQuest.
 The amounts are noted on their website.

 After successfully uploading the dissertation, The Office of Graduate Studies will be notified electronically by ProQuest of the submission and asked to provide final approval.
 Final approval of the dissertation will not be granted if steps 1-4 above are not completed.

-Note, these steps must be completed prior to the end of the day of the Graduate Studies deadline which is 12 working days prior to the commencement ceremony.
+These steps must be completed prior to the end of the day of the Graduate Studies deadline which is 12 working days prior to the commencement ceremony.